MicrosoftDocs/visualstudio-docs/subscriptions/manage-vs-subscriptions.md

 #### Work/School accounts
 If your subscription was provided by your work/school, you will have received a welcome email.
 1. Visit the [Subscriber Portal](https://my.visualstudio.com/)
 2. Enter the email address that was assigned the new Visual Studio subscription.
-This address is also identified in the subscriber **Welcome Letter**.
-Please check junk mail folders if the Welcome Letter was not received.
+This address is also identified in the subscriber welcome email.
+Please check junk mail folders if the welcome email was not received.
 3. Click **Continue**
 4. You will be redirected to your corporate sign-in page.
 5. Enter your password.